evie-calico/espy/README.md

 (and named tuples support both forms of indexing to facilitate this).

-i think this is a reasonable compromise: users compiling espyscript code immediately before running it may skip the type checking step to reduce compilation time without any semantic change to the code, espyscript files may be linted outside of their runtime environment before this happens, should the programmer desire static guarantees, and precompiled espyscript bytecode may have optimizations applied to it —even if the runtime does not perform them.
+i think this is a reasonable compromise: users compiling espy code immediately before running it may skip the type checking step to reduce compilation time without any semantic change to the code, espy files may be linted outside of their runtime environment before this happens, should the programmer desire static guarantees, and precompiled espy bytecode may have optimizations applied to it —even if the runtime does not perform them.

 it's also worth noting that this could change as the language develops.